BruOp/personal-website/content/blog/ibl/index.md

 Notice the anisotropic reflections on the right that we lose with the approximation.
 Taken from the [_Moving Frostbite to PBR_ course notes](https://seblagarde.files.wordpress.com/2015/07/course_notes_moving_frostbite_to_pbr_v32.pdf).
 While the error is large, it's the price we must pay to be able to perform this sum outside of our render loop when $\mathbf{v}$ is known.

 We can further improve the rate of convergence by filtering our _samples_ as well.
 The idea is described in detail in [Křivánek and Colbert's GPU Gems article](https://developer.nvidia.com/gpugems/GPUGems3/gpugems3_ch20.html) and I will provide a quick summary.
-When using our importance sampling routine, we evaluate the PDF value for the sample, and if it is "small" then this corresponds to a direction we sample infrequently.
+When using our importance sampling routine, we evaluate the PDF value for the sample, and if it is "small" then this corresponds to a direction we sample inequently.
 As a result, we can model this as sampling a larger solid angle in our hemisphere.
 The inverse is also true: samples with higher PDF values will correspond to smaller solid angles.
 But how do we sample a larger or small solid angle in our environment without just having to integrate again?
 Well we can use the mip map chain of the environment map!
 It's a very clever trick, and it lets us use even fewer samples.

 When it comes to storing the pre-filtered environment map, it's important to note once again that we're creating a different map for different roughness levels of our choosing.
 Since we'll lose high frequency information as roughness increases, we can actually use mip map layers to store the filtered map, with higher roughnesses corresponding to higher mip levels.